nevrome/currycarbon/README.md

                            arguments.
 For the Bchron algorithm with a normal distribution ("Bchron,Normal") the degrees of freedom
-                           argument is not relevant --noInterpolation        Don't interpolate the calibration curve -q,--quiet               Suppress the printing of calibration results to the command line
+                           argument is not relevant --allowOutside           Allow calibrations to run outside the range of the calibration curve --noInterpolation        Don't interpolate the calibration curve -q,--quiet               Suppress the printing of calibration results to the command line